 With the bringing online of the permanent tailrace fish barrier in June 2020, it was anticipated that construction of temporary tailrace fish barriers and tailrace fish salvages would no longer be necessary.
-The unexpected identification of a small side-channel of the West Fork Wallowa River immediately downstream of the tailrace discharge plume made it necessary for this Plan to once again be implemented in 2020.
+The unexpected identification of a small side-channel of the West Fork Wallowa River immediately downstream of the tailrace discharge plume made it necessary for this Plan to continue to be implemented moving forward.

 It was identified that this small side-channel would lose connectivity with the main channel of the West Fork Wallowa River as the main channel receded to base flow, at which time the total flow into the side-channel would be provided by the Project tailrace channel discharge.
 The concern was then raised that if the Project unit tripped and the tailrace dewatered, the small side-channel would also then dewater.
 An Emergency Action Plan was developed to identify measures to limit risk to aquatic species in the vicinity of the side-channel should the unit trip and tailrace dewater (Appendix A).
-The Action Plan was approved by stakeholders on August 17 and implemented on August 23 (Appendix A).